cristinae/teaching/mt/README.md

 ## Evaluation

-The evaluation consists of X assignments and a final exam:
+The evaluation consists of 3 assignments and a final exam:
-* SMT assignment (x%).
-Due in XXX
+* SMT assignment (lab week 4, deadline week 7)
-* NMT assignment (x%).
-Due in XXX
+* NMT assignment
-* ...
+* Paper presentation & review (week 13, last week of course)
-* Final exam (x%).
-Date to be announced
+* Final exam (date to be announced)
 <br>